Ishan1812/Ishan1812/README.md

 ## 🎯 My Data Science Philosophy

-> "Data never lies, but it can be silent.
+> "Authentic Data never lies, but it can be silent.
 My mission is to give a voice to data through insightful analysis and compelling visualizations."

 Let's unlock the potential of data together! 🌟